esbev/Portfolio-CSS/README.md

 ## Description

 Here I built a website to use as a portfolio to display my work to potential employers.
+This project was used as a learning experience to take an idea and translate that idea into a website using html and css for formatting and design.
+This website gives me a current base to display my work as I continue through the bootcamp course and gave me invaluable experience using css and html.

 ## Table of Contents
 - [Website Preview](#website-preview)